UsamaI000/tml2026-team_XLIII-assignment_3/README.md

-# TML Assignment 3 Robustness - Updated Submission-Compatible Code
+# TML Assignment 3 - Robustness

+Train an image classifier that is robust against adversarial attacks

+## Overview
+This assignment invloves training a robust classifier that maintains high accuracy on both clean and adversarially perturbed inputs.

 This repo matches the task template: